apache/spark/docs/apache-airflow/installation/installing-from-pypi.rst

 Installing Airflow with extras and providers
 ============================================

-If you need to install extra dependencies of airflow, you can use the script below to make an installation a one-liner (the example below installs postgres and google provider, as well as ``async`` extra.
+If you need to install extra dependencies of Airflow, you can use the script below to make an installation a one-liner (the example below installs Postgres and Google providers, as well as ``async`` extra).

 .. code-block:: bash
     :substitutions: